N2-Sys/OmniWindow/README.md

     Here, to simulate Exp #4 in our manuscript to investigate the breakdown of OmniWindow, we replay the trace in each sub-window manually.

     After each subwindow, press Enter (or input the number of recirculation packets, 16 by default, and then Enter) at **Terminal 2** for the OmniWindow controller to collect telemetry data.
-Then, press Enter to the trace injector at **Terminal 3** to advance to the next subwindow.
+This will trigger a sub-window switching.
+Then, press Enter to the trace injector at **Terminal 3** to advance to the next subwindow and inject its trace.

     In the actual case, the manual trigger can be replaced by a time-based one to switch subwindows automatically.